its-AD/arduino-4wheel-line-follower/README.md

 ### Features

-- Line following using 2 IR sensors
+- Lane following using 2 IR sensors
 - Obstacle detection and avoidance using ultrasonic sensor
 - Automatic parking at the end of the track
 - Robust navigation algorithm that keeps the robot within track boundaries